-IAIM generally provides investment advisory services to individuals, high net worth individuals, pensions and profit plans, charitable organizations, corporations, and other business entities (each referred to as a "Client").
+IAIM generally provides investment advisory services to individuals, high net worth individuals, pensions and profit plans, charitable organizations, corporations, and other business entities (referred to individually as a "Client" and collectively as "Clients").
 These services generally fall into three categories - Investment Management Services, Referrals to Third Party Wrap Fee Programs and Financial Planning and Consulting.